Kusdhill/GA4GHandMe/README.md

 # Goal

-The point of this project is to allow individuals to retrieve information about their personal genomics from 23andMe and recieve a <a href="http://1kgenomes.ga4gh.org/">Global Alliance for Genomic Health</a> (GA4GH) response.
-GA4GH aims to create a standard for how genomic data is organized with the hopes of simplifying recieving genomic information using an API.
+The point of this project is to allow individuals to retrieve information about their personal genomics from 23andMe and receive a <a href="http://1kgenomes.ga4gh.org/">Global Alliance for Genomic Health</a> (GA4GH) response.
+GA4GH aims to create a standard for how genomic data is organized with the hopes of simplifying the reception and exhange of genomic data.
+You can read more about <a href="http://genomicsandhealth.org/">GA4GH</a> here.

 # Usage